-The Careers & Enterprise Centre also delivers sessions on these topics aimed specifically at international students in collaboration with the English Language Centre.
+The Careers & Enterprise Centre also delivers sessions on topics aimed specifically at international students in collaboration with the Durham Centre for Academic Development.
 These are part of the Durham International Student Employability Programme (DISEP).

 The Careers & Enterprise Centre provides specialist support for postgraduate research students and early career researchers to help you plan and prepare for a successful future.
 We have a dedicated postgraduate careers adviser who can discuss individual career situations impartially and confidentially.
 You can also access PGR-specific employer presentations, alumni talks and enterprise support.